 Slowly bring the kelp and in its soaking water to a boil (use fresh water if you didn't soak the kelp overnight) , uncovered, so that it reaches the boiling point in about 10 minutes.
 When the water is almost about to boil, test the kelp by removing a piece and inserting a fingernail into the fleshiest part of the kelp.
 If it is soft, then sufficient flavor has been extracted.
 If it is tough, then return the kelp to the pot--keep the pot from boiling by adding 1/4 cup cold water; the kelp should be soft in about 1 to 2 additional minutes.
 Remove the kelp just before the water boils; kelp emits a strong odor if boiled that will overpower the stock.
 This stock is what is called konbu dashi (kelp stock) and can be used in vegetarian or vegan recipes as a replacement for dashi.

 To turn the konbu dashi into dashi, allow the water to come to a boil, and then add the bonito fish flakes.
 Count 10 seconds, and then turn off the heat.
-Let the stock rest with the fish flakes for 2 minutes; during this time remove any foam or scum that rises since it can affect the flavor.
-After two minutes, pour through fine meshed strainer (chinoise), cheesecloth-lined sieve, or a strainer lined with a wet paper towel.
+The fish flakes should start to sink almost immediately (they may not sink all the way to the bottom).
+Let the stock rest with the fish flakes about 2 minutes and no more than 3 or 4 minutes.
+During this time remove any foam or scum that rises since it can affect the flavor.
+Immediately pour through fine meshed strainer (chinoise), cheesecloth-lined sieve, or a strainer lined with a wet paper towel.
 Don't squeeze the bonito flakes.
-Remove the bonito flakes promptly; if the bonito flakes boil for more then a couple minutes, then the stock will become too strong and bitter and isn't suitable for use in clear soups (though it can be used as a base for thick soups, in simmered foods, etc).
+Remove the bonito flakes promptly; if the bonito flakes boil or soak in the stock for more then a couple minutes, then the stock will become too strong, bitter, and "fishy" tasting and isn't suitable for use in clear soups (though it can be used as a base for thick soups, in simmered foods, etc).